 The Razer Basilisk X HyperSpeed is ideal for casual gamers, but it has some outdated tech, making it questionable as a primary mouse for esports pros.
 Razer made compromises to keep the price low, and while it looks good on paper, my real-world test reveals both upsides and downsides.

 Related: GLORIOUS Model D Minus Mouse Review

-- The Razer Basilisk X Hyperspeed Mouse is a dual-mode wireless gaming mouse that has been designed for competitive play and has an amazing battery life and competitive pricing.
-Moreover, it will let you aim with complete freedom and pinpoint accuracy across a wide variety of FPS titles.
+- The Razer Basilisk X Hyperspeed Mouse is a dual-mode wireless gaming mouse that has been designed for competitive play, has an amazing battery life, and is competitively priced.

 - You should not get the Razer Basilisk X Hyperspeed if you are looking for a wireless mouse that is lightweight and has a rechargeable battery, RGB lightning, latest-gen Razer technology, and impressive features.

 These are the most important details regarding the Razer Basilisk X Hyperspeed mouse’s specifications that you need to know.